netnutmike/homeassistant-villages-app/README.md

 - Verify The Villages calendar website is accessible
 - Check Home Assistant logs for error messages: **Settings** → **System** → **Logs**
 - Try reloading the integration: **Settings** → **Devices & Services** → **The Villages Events** → **⋮** → **Reload**
+- If using development mode, check that mock data is being loaded (look for "Using mock data" in logs)

 ### Favorite Performers Not Detected